noahehall/theBookOfNoah/_datastructures.md

     13. next (function) Moves current position forward one element
     14. currPos (function) Returns the current position in list
     15. moveTo (function) Moves the current position to specified position
+### Linked List
+  - pag e73
 ### Stack
   - list like structure where new elements can only be added/removed from the top of the stack, i.e. LIFO
+  - used for:
-  - used for expression evaluation and handling function calls
+    1. expression evaluation and handling function calls
+    2. converting a number from on base to another
+    3. determine whether a given string is a palindrome
+    4. implementing recursive procedures

   - basics:
     1. last in first out
     2. only the element at the top of the stack can be accessed